Lash Extension Safety and Aftercare Sourcing Archive for Quality Checks

 References & Further Reading

-1. The Trichological Society.
-Traction Alopecia: Causes and Prevention.
+1. The Trichological Society. lash stress: Causes and Prevention.

 2. American Academy of Ophthalmology (AAO).
 Eyelash Extension Safety.